 interactions) are still not sufficiently well understood to allow

-more than probabilistic forecasts (based on long series of observations)
+more than probabilistic forecasts (based on long series of observations, like those we have from El Leoncito), e.g.,

 "high OH intensity is most often seen in mid-winter".

-The presence of quasi-periodic oscillations can only be stated after the fact ("Ha, we had good tidal signatures, or monochromatic gravity waves, last night!"), but we can't be sure how things will turn out, the next night.
+The presence of quasi-periodic oscillations can only be stated after the fact ("we had good tidal signatures, or monochromatic gravity waves, last night!"), but we can't be sure how things will turn out, the next night.

 While airglow is a valuable source of information about upper atmospheric dynamics, and therefore useful for aeronomy, it is mainly a nuisance for observational astronomy.
 Except that airglow features may help in wavelength calibration of astronomical spectroscopy (they are not nearly as much Doppler shifted as astronomical spectra often are).